Installing

 Issues related to bot blocking.

 There are 2 cases where a bot you want to allow may be blocked.
-The first is when the bot is claiming to be a real web browser (chrome, firefox, etc).
-Any request claiming to be a browser will be sent a JavaScript challenge to validate.
-You can follow the same procedure below for adding whitelisted bots.
+The first is when the bot is claiming to be a real web browser (chrome, Firefox, etc).
+Any request claiming to be a browser that doesn't match the correct fingerprint, will be sent a JavaScript challenge to validate itself.
+Since the bot doesn't know how to handle that response, the bot fails.
+This behavior is what blocks 99% of hacks.

 Did this help solve your issue?